DHOLO/nado/README.md

 # nado
-Get the best score on leaderboard to get
+Get the best score on leaderboard